 Harry turned the corner and spotted the crowd gathering in the square outside the city hall.
-That was his cue to change, and with a silent command to his aug he instantly transformed from his streetwear into the tuxedo Karen had bought from him.
+That was his cue to change, and with a silent command to his aug he instantly transformed from his streetwear into the tuxedo Hannah had bought from him.

 ‘Show me how I look,’ he commanded his aug.

 ‘I’ll do,’ he said as he resumed walking towards the crowd.
 ‘Now, where is she?’
-The aug picked up the question and in his vision Harry saw an illuminated route to where Karen was standing.
+The aug picked up the question and in his vision Harry saw an illuminated route to where Hannah was standing.

 The assembled guests were the concentration of the city’s most powerful citizens surrounded by the citizenry lucky enough to get an invitation.
 The politicians, patrons, civil leaders and the rich all gathered only because they knew that others like them would be attending.
 The event, the unveiling of Yuri’s most recent installation, was secondary.

-Harry’s aug led him faithfully, plotting a path through the throng until Karen was in sight.
+Harry’s aug led him faithfully, plotting a path through the throng until Hannah was in sight.
 She stood with her colleagues from city hall, some of whom Harry recognised, all mingling just behind the mayor as she greeted people Harry assumed were VIPs.

-Karen was wearing a long navy-blue dress with a high collar, the fabric shining over her tall, lean body.
+Hannah was wearing a long navy-blue dress with a high collar, the fabric shining over her tall, lean body.
 Her arms were bare and in her left hand she held a glass of champagne.
 He stopped as she was in sight and watched her with soft eyes, taking in the sight of her as she effortlessly held the centre of the group conversation.

 She turned and caught sight of Harry standing there, an excited first glance fading to a reprimanding scowl.
 Her lips moved silently as she spoke to her aug.